Leader Biographies

 Marshall Byle

-Marshall Byle received his first field guide to the birds when he was just four years old.
-Today, with over half a century of experience, he still loves to bird and to share the wonder of birds with others.
-Marshall is a member of the Huron Fringe Field Naturalists.
-He writes a birding and nature column in the local magazine, Marketplace.
+Marshall received his first field guide to the birds when he was just four years old.
+Today, with almost 70 years of experience, he still loves to bird and to share the wonder of birds with others.
+You may enjoy his humour and unique way of enjoying the wonders of nature.

-Marshall is currently on the Board of the Friends of MacGregor Point Park.
+Marshall covered the same squares for all 3 Breeding Bird Atlasses.
+He is currently on the Board of the Friends of MacGregor Point Park.
 He has been a leader for the Huron Fringe Birding Festival for many years.

 -